-Around two centuries ago, it was a public house for fisherman but, in an attempt to combat smuggling, a Coastguard was appointed as a lookout.
+Around two centuries ago, it was a public house for fishermen but, in an attempt to combat smuggling, a Coastguard was appointed as a lookout.

-Afterwards, it wore many hats, becoming both accommodation for tenants and even a Universities Marine Laboratory for Yorkshire Universities in 1912.
-It was hugely renovated overtime and even had its own seawater tank for studies!
+Afterward, it wore many hats, becoming both accommodation for tenants and even a Universities Marine Laboratory for Yorkshire Universities in 1912.
+It was hugely renovated over time and even had its own seawater tank for studies!

 By the 1990s it was put up for sale and the National Trust took over to protect it.

 Nowadays, it’s a great interactive exhibition that has oodles of information on the geology of the area, which makes it so special and of course, the connections to smuggling!